Mdltre/CS2240_DelaTorre/README.md

-# CS2240_DelaTorre
+# Portfolio_DelaTorre
- Applications Development purposes.
+Renovation in progress.